THE ORIGINAL STONEHENGE – AN AMAZING AND BEAUTIFUL TEMPLE.

 - The Blue-stone oval has long been acknowledged to exist.
 This fits perfectly with the setting out plan and design shown here.

-IF STONEHENGE WERE RECTANGULAR IN FORM WOULD YOU DOUBT THAT IT ONCE HAD BEEN A BUILDING?
+IF STONEHENGE WERE RECTANGULAR IN FORM WOULD YOU DOUBT THAT IT ONCE WAS A BUILDING?

-Ask yourself ‘would Bronze-age man go to so much trouble to source, move, shape and erect such massive stones unless for a very good purpose?’
+Would Bronze-age man go to so much trouble to source, move, shape and erect 75 massive sarsen stones unless for a very good purpose?’

-Stonehenge’s designer was talented and amazing!
-His or her design was wonderfully symbolic, simple to construct, beautiful inside and – best of all – there is evidence that health and safety had been considered.
+Stonehenge’s designer was talented.
+His or her design was wonderfully symbolic, simple to construct, beautiful inside.
+Circumstantial evidence exists that health and safety had been considered.

 Look at our Abbey ruins; tall standing walls remain, roof timbers are long gone as is the flooring.
 Easily accessed stone is found ‘re-used’ in nearby buildings.
 No fragment of Stonehenge’s roof will have lasted 4000 years.
 My initial thought, that to span 15 baunts (16 metres) was impossible, as too large, was answered by research; Westminster Hall spans 20 metres and that was built in 1097, well before machines and power tools were invented!

 The trusses are large but not impossibly so.
 Only eight very long, 15-baunt (16-metre), oak timbers with angled profile are required.
 The rest of the timbers are not of exceptional size.
 Bronze-age oaks were very likely bigger and better than those available today.
 Apparently ship-building in past-times robbed the UK of the good-sized oaks!
 Green oak is soft and easily shaped.

 A civilisation capable of moving and shaping 50 ton stones can easily fell and shape the timber for a roof.
 It’ likely that the many hammer-stones, about Stonehenge, were used to shape timber.